soxueren/atsd/integration/spss/modeler/README.md

 ## Create Data Source

 - Create a new stream.
-Stream is a configuration that includes all the steps to load and analyze the data in SPSS Modeler.
+A stream is a configuration that includes all the steps to load and analyze the data in the SPSS Modeler.

-- Select **Sources** tab in the bottom panel and choose **Database**
+- Select the **Sources** tab from the bottom panel and choose **Database**

   ![](images/modeler_1.png)

-- Add the **Database** source to the stream by drag-and-dropping into the stream workspace.
+- Add the **Database** source to the stream by dragging-and-dropping it into the stream workspace.

   ![](images/modeler_2.png)